Detailed Guide forDentists, General in San Diego County

-The median wage in 2016 for Dentists, General in California is $155,907 annually, or $74.95 hourly.
-The median wage for Dentists, General in San Diego County is $152,783 annually, or $73.46 hourly.
+The median wage in 2016 for Dentists, General in California was $155,907 annually, or $74.95 hourly.
+The median wage for Dentists, General in San Diego County was $152,783 annually, or $73.46 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Salaried Dentists often receive employer-paid benefits, the most common being health, life, and malpractice insurance, as well as retirement benefits.
 Salaried Dentists may also receive paid continuing education.
 However, like other business owners, self-employed Dentists must provide for their own insurance and retirement plans.